 1. Click on the Wireless icon in the system tray to view your list of Available Wireless Networks.
 From that list, click on eduroam and then click Connect.

-2. Enter your Emerson username and password in the next box that appears, and then click OK.
+2. Enter your Emerson username (including @emerson.edu) and password in the next box that appears, and then click OK.

-3. You'll probably see this ominous sounding warning message.
-This is nothing to worry about so click Connect to continue.
+3. You'll should see a warning message saying that your computer will send your credentials to clearpass.emerson.edu .
+This is our authentication server, so click Connect to continue.
 You'll see the Wireless icon in the system tray change to a warning sign.
 After another moment, it'll change again to full, regular reception bars and you’re online!